jithendra1798/CD-Lab/README.md

 3. Implement a program to create a Parsing table for LR(0) Parser.
 4. Write a program to implement LR(0) Parser which takes string as input and determines whether the string is accepted by the grammar.

+### Lab -6
+1. Write a program to translate math expressions from infix to postfix notation using syntax-directed translation.
+2. Develop a code to build an abstract syntax tree and also create a Symbol table.
+3. Write a Program to implement Type checking